sg2nr/parking-api/README.md

 The API is reachable at `localhost:8080`.

 ### Database
+The project includes a H2 database.
+During the application start up, the database is filled with sample data.
-In order to visualize the database, you can use the graphic consolle by typing the following URL on your web browser:
+In order to visualize the database, you can use the graphic console by typing the following URL on your web browser:
 `http://localhost:8080/h2-console/`

 No password is needed.